 - salt and pepper to taste

-- While chicken is cooking, prepare the sauce.
-In a medium sauce pan, melt butter over medium heat.
-Stir in flour until mixture clumps together.
+- Stir in flour until mixture clumps together.
 Gradually whisk in milk, working out the lumps as you stir.
-Add dijon mustard, garlic powder, parmesan cheese, and salt and pepper to taste.
+Stir in dijon mustard, garlic powder, parmesan cheese, and salt and pepper to taste.

-- When chicken bundles are fully cooked, cut into 1-inch sections, drizzle with the sauce and serve hot.
+- When chicken bundles are fully cooked, cut into 1-inch sections, drizzle with the sauce and serve immediately.